Why did RIOC destroy Southpoint? Behind that simple question hides a string of others. And they go back years tainted with hidden motives.

 About Toxic Wastes Found in 2014

-Suddenly pulled out of a drawer in 2019 as justification for RIOC destroying Southpoint, tests done by current contractor Langan raise more questions than they answer.
+Suddenly pulled out of a some drawer in 2019 as justification for destroying Southpoint, tests done by current contractor Langan raise more questions than they answer.

 And as RIOC closes in on destroying Southpoint Park…

-After RIOC, once far more responsive to questions, slow walked Farance’s FOIL request, taking months, they produced a toxic waste map from 2014.
-It came so late, it blunted potential protests and dozens of questions.
+After RIOC, once far more responsive to questions, slow walked Farance’s FOIL request, taking months, they finally coughed up a toxic waste map from 2014.

 What does the map show?

-Limited to narrow strips of shoreline, nearly two dozen test bores reveal multiple toxins under the surface at each location.
-Chemicals associated with industrial waste blended with multiple pesticides and other contaminants.
+Limited to narrow strips of shoreline, nearly two dozen test bores reveal multiple toxins under the surface at every test location.
+Chemicals associated with industrial waste blended with multiple pesticides and other contaminants are present.

-Because toxins were found from end to end on both Southpoint shorelines, their presence through the rest of the park is certain.
+Because toxins were found from end to end on both Southpoint shorelines, their saturation throughout the rest of the park is certain.
 After all, toxins don’t migrate inland.
 It’s the other way around.

 Did RIOC Destroy Southpoint for Some Other Reason?

-A giant question arises: Since RIOC and contractor Langan knew about the toxic wastes in 2014, why didn’t they say anything or act for five years?
+A question arises: Since RIOC and contractor Langan knew about the toxic wastes in 2014, why didn’t they say anything or act on it for five years?